 For purposes of measuring the net pension liability, deferred outflows and inflows of resources related to pensions, and pension expense, information about the fiduciary net position of each plan, and additions to/deductions from the fiduciary net position of each plan have been determined on the same basis as they are reported by the Plans.
 For this purpose, benefit payments (including refunds of employee contributions, if any) are recognized when currently due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
 Administrative costs are financed from each respective fund's investment earnings.
-Typically, pension liabilities in the governmental fund types have been liquidated by the fund that incurred the expenditures for pensionable wages.
+Typically, pension liabilities for governmental activities have been liquidated by the General Fund.